Julian Gardner (lawyer)

 Julian Gardner is a prominent Australian human right lawyer.
-He was a founding member, lawyer, and director of the Fitzroy Legal Service.
-He served as the Public Advocate of the state of Victoria from 2000-2007 and the Director of the Victorian Legal Aid Commission from 1980 to 1989 and on numerous other public boards.
+He was a founding member, of the Fitzroy Legal Service.
+He served as the Public Advocate of the state of Victoria from 2000 to 2007 and the Director of the Victorian Legal Aid Commission from 1980 to 1989 and on numerous other public boards.
 In 2015, he was made a Member of the Order of Australia for services to the community.

 Biography

 Gardner was born in England in 1945 and migrated with his family to Australia when he was 12.
 He attended University High School, and studied law and arts at the University of Melbourne.

 In 1972, he became one of the founding members of the Fitzroy Legal Service, a free legal service based in Fitzroy, Victoria for people who cannot afford legal representation.
 Gardner was an associate partner at large firm when he started volunteering at the service.
 From 1975, Gardner became the service's first full time lawyer and legal coordinator.
-In the position, he expanded the service's lobbying.
-He queried legal aid rules and wrote the Law Institute about strictures about legal fees that hindered accessibility.
-In 1976, he began working part time as a tutor at LaTrobe University.
-In 1977, the service produced the first version of its popular Legal Resources Book, compiled by Gardner together with Peter Cashman and David Neal.
-In 1983, Gardner was the Director of the Fitzroy Legal Service.
+In that position, he expanded the service's lobbying.
+He queried legal aid rules and wrote the Law Institute about strictures about legal fees that hindered accessibility. /> In 1977, the service produced the first version of its popular Legal Resources Book, compiled by Gardner together with Peter Cashman and David Neal.

-Gardner served as Director of the Victorian Legal Aid Commission from 1980 to 1989, as the first Chairperson of the Victorian WorkCare Appeals Board from 1989 to 1992 and as President of the Mental Health Review Board from 1997 to 2000.
+Gardner served as the first Director of the Victorian Legal Aid Commission from 1980 to 1989, and as the first Chairperson of the Victorian WorkCare Appeals Board from 1989 to 1992.
+He was the National Convenor of the Social Security Appeals Tribunal from 1994 to 1997 and the President of the Mental Health Review Board from 1997 to 2000.